prem-nj/screen-recorder-GUI-/README.md

 - Developers of the Tkinter, pyautogui, pillow, and opencv-python libraries.

 ## Contact
-For any questions or feedback, please contact [your email].
+For any questions or feedback, please contact prembahi89@gmail.com.